Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/overview/_index.md

 **Q: Will the client need to encrypt the message with a private key and certificate when passing the certificate in the header?**

-A: No, the client only needs to send the target's certificate encoded in a header.
+**A:** No, the client only needs to send the target's certificate encoded in a header.
 Kong will validate the certificate, but it requires a high level of trust that the WAF/LB is the only entrypoint to the Kong proxy.
-The header-cert-auth plugin will provide an option to secure the source, but additional layers of security are always preferable.
-Network level security (so that Kong only accepts requests from WAF - ip allow/deny mechanisms) and Application level security (basic-auth authentication or key-auth authentication plugins to authenticate the source first) are examples of multiple layers of security that can be applied.
+The Header Cert Auth plugin will provide an option to secure the source, but additional layers of security are always preferable.
+Network level security (so that Kong only accepts requests from WAF - IP allow/deny mechanisms) and application-level security (Basic Auth or Key Auth plugins to authenticate the source first) are examples of multiple layers of security that can be applied.

 ## Get started with the Header Cert Authentication plugin

 * [Add certificate authorities](/hub/kong-inc/header-cert-auth/how-to/add-cert-authorities/):
     To use this plugin, you must add certificate authority (CA) certificates.
     Set them up before configuring the plugin.
 * [Configuration reference](/hub/kong-inc/header-cert-auth/configuration/)
 * [Basic configuration example](/hub/kong-inc/header-cert-auth/how-to/basic-example/)
 * [Learn how to use the plugin](/hub/kong-inc/header-cert-auth/how-to/)